 Only a 5-year shelf life.
 Customer service not great.
-Some kits are packed with missing items and it’s difficult to reach anyone for replacements.

 While coping with the aftermath of a natural disaster, you and your family need to eat.
 Should an emergency or a food crisis occur, how many family members and friends do you anticipate you will need to feed?
 How and what do you plan to feed them?
 Keep in mind any special needs of family members with diet restrictions, food allergies, specific nutritional requirements, diabetes, and infants and the elderly.